Palash90/ganit/README.md

 # Ganit
 An open source Multi-Platform Multi-Language Programming Language/Library for Calculation Utility.
 The implementation is planned to be using an extended [Shunting Yard](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) algorithm.
-The language supports very basic features and mostly focused on Mathematics and especially Macine Learning.
+The language supports very basic features and mostly focused on Mathematics and especially Machine Learning.

 ## The Plan